Today we’re talking about adrenal stimulators – what they are, what they do, and how to stop them from making you feel terrible all the time.

 What are adrenal stimulators?

-Adrenal stimulants are chemicals that take energy from your body and can lead to increased fatigue, brain fog, sleep problems, and decrease other body functions.
-These can be found in everyday life, from the foods we eat to the type of exercise we complete.
-The adrenal glands are important for the body’s reaction to stress as well as providing function for several other functions.
+Adrenal stimulants are chemicals and events that take energy from your body and can lead to increased fatigue, brain fog, sleep problems, and decrease other body functions.
+They can be found in everyday life, from our food to our exercise.
+These stimulants stress our adrenal glands, which are responsible for much of our energy.
 Stress is the most common problem with the adrenal glands, and it can quickly lead to negative reactions and symptoms.
-Listed below are some of the most common adrenal stimulators and how they affect the body.
+Below are some of the foods and activities that do their worst to keep your adrenal glands down.

 Foods That Can Affect Adrenal Glands